Chocolate Truffles

 What a lovely indulgence… and yes… your idea of indulging is very similar to mine!
 Love it!

-How funny, I just got a bag of the Penzey’s cocoa powder and haven’t tried it yet.
-What perfect timing, I guess I was meant to make truffles with it!
+What perfect timing, I guess I was meant to make truffles this week!

 Perfect timing, indeed!
 Enjoy!